 The Haggadah of Sarajevo is a possible to visit only twice a week: Tuesdays and Thursdays from 12:00 AM-1 PM.

 ADDRESS: Zmaja od Bosne 3, Sarajevo

-Svrzo House is a perfect example of traditions and culture of a muslim family from the end of XVIII century.
+Svrzo House is a perfect example of the traditions and culture of a Muslim family from the end of the XVIII century.
 It is also a great example of architecture in that period – the house is divided in two parts – selamluk (public part) and haremluk (family part of the house).
-The house belonged to an eminent Bosnian muslim family Glođo, but since the family did not have any more male successors the house went into the ownership of another eminent family – Svrzo familiy.
+The house belonged to an eminent Bosnian Muslim family Glođo, but since the family did not have any more male successors the house went into the ownership of another eminent family – Svrzo family.